jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Asymmetric Encryption for confidentiality
 	- public key (encrypt) + private key(decrypt) = confidentiality
 - Asymmetric Encryption for authentication
-	- private key (encrypt) + public key(decrypt) = authentication - ensure message is coming from someone with the correct private key
+	- private key (encrypt) + public key(decrypt) = authentication - ensure message is coming from someone with the correct private key, integrity of message - it has not been changed

 ### Diffie-Hellman